awesome-pro/neon-website/content/docs/get-started-with-neon/query-with-neon-sql-editor.md

 ## Export data to CSV, JSON and XLSX

-The Neon SQL Editor supports exporting your data to `JSON`, `CSV` and `XLSX`.
+The Unique SQL Editor supports exporting your data to `JSON`, `CSV` and `XLSX`.
 You can access the download button from the bottom right corner of the **SQL Editor** page.
 The download button only appears when there is a result set to download.

 ## Expand results section of the SQL Editor window